 Thermal fuses are an essential part of ride-on cars like Power Wheels.
-However, thermal fuses tend to trip frequently, and it would be best if you know how to test them without a multimeter.
+However, thermal fuses tend to trip frequently, and it would be best if you knew how to test them without a multimeter.

 Also, testing thermal fuses can help you troubleshoot ride-on cars and eliminate a broken thermal fuse as the reason why your toy car isn’t moving.

 Thermal fuses are affordable, and you can do the replacements in a couple of minutes.
 Overall, you don’t need a multimeter to test a thermal fuse at home.